jaouharder/Redmine-Chatbot/README.md

 ## Description

-This chatbot is made using Xatkit bot platform, in this chatbot we can interact with [redmine project management](https://www.redmine.org/) using there java based API here's examples of what she can do :
+This chatbot is made using Xatkit bot platform, in this chatbot we can interact with [redmine project management](https://www.redmine.org/) using their java based API here's examples of what she can do :

 1.Creating an account or login using API ACCESS KEY